NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

 ## Migrate the existing instrument class to Measurement Plug-In

 1. Create a measurement plug-in by following the steps mentioned in the [Developing a measurement plug-in with LabVIEW](https://github.com/ni/measurement-plugin-labview?tab=readme-ov-file#developing-a-labview-measurement) guide.
-2. Add your existing instrument class to the LabVIEW project that contains the created measurement plug-in.
+2. Add the instrument classes from the existing HAL implementation to the LabVIEW project that contains the created measurement plug-in.
-3. Update your instrument base class to inherit the **ISession Factory** interface, located at `<vi.lib>\Plug-In SDKs\Sessions\Instrument\ISession Factory\ISession Factory.lvclass`.
+3. Update the instrument base class to inherit the **ISession Factory** interface located at `<vi.lib>\Plug-In SDKs\Sessions\Instrument\ISession Factory\ISession Factory.lvclass`.
-4. Follow steps 4-12 of [Steps to create new HAL based measurement](#steps-to-create-new-hal-based-measurement) for migrating your existing instrument class-based HAL to measurement plug-in compatible, class-based HAL.
+4. Follow steps 4-12 of [Steps to create new HAL based measurement](#steps-to-create-new-hal-based-measurement) to migrate the existing HAL implementation to measurement plug-in.